openeventdata/Focus_Locality_Extraction/README.md

 # Geolocation Extraction

-We have done couple of researches here.
+We have done couple of researches here:

 1- Focus locality extraction
 2- Geotagging and Geoparsing